pankona/hashira/docsrc/communication/front2daemon.md

-# communication between front to daemon
+# Communication between front to daemon

-## overview
+## Overview

-* Use gRPC for communication between front and daemon
+* hashira uses GRPC for communication between front and daemon

 ## PC

-### cli and daemon
+### CLI and Daemon

-* cli to daemon
+* CLI to Daemon
-  * add a new task to Backlog
+  * Add a new task to Backlog
-  * change task's status
+  * Change task's status
-  * show task list
+  * Show task list
-* daemon to cli
+* Daemon to CLI
-  * none
+  * None

-### gui and daemon
+### GUI and Daemon

-* assume to use Electron
+* Assume to use Electron
-* gui to daemon
+* GUI to daemon
-  * add a new task to Backlog, ToDo, Doing, Done
+  * Add a new task to Backlog, ToDo, Doing, Done
-  * change task's status
+  * Change task's status
-  * show task list on each status
+  * Show task list on each status
-  * show consume of each task
+  * Show consume of each task
-* daemon to gui
+* Daemon to GUI
   * notify any update of tasks

-* TODO: show GUI picture
+* TODO: Show GUI picture

 ## Android

 ### application and daemon

-* gui to daemon
+* GUI to Daemon
-  * add a new task to Backlog, ToDo, Doing, Done
+  * Add a new task to Backlog, ToDo, Doing, Done
-  * change task's status
+  * Change task's status
-  * show task list on each status
+  * Show task list on each status
-  * show consume of each task
+  * Show consume of each task
-* daemon to gui
+* Daemon to GUI
-  * notify any update of tasks
+  * Notify any update of tasks

-* TODO: show GUI picture
+* TODO: Show GUI picture

-### widget and daemon
+### Widget and Daemon

-* widget to daemon
+* Widget to Daemon
-  * add a new task to Backlog
+  * Add a new task to Backlog
-  * change task's status to Done
+  * Change task's status to Done
-  * show task list
+  * Show task list
-* daemon to widget
+* Daemon to widget
-  * notify any update of tasks
+  * Notify any update of tasks

-* TODO: show GUI picture
+* TODO: Show GUI picture